com-pas/contributing/docs/GITHUB_ACTIONS.md

 A few points to remember:
 - (1): By default, all actions are triggered on a push action.
-- (2): Creates a custom `settings.xml` having the credentials for the Github Packages.
+- (2): Creates a custom `settings.xml` having the credentials for the GitHub Packages.
   For more information, check our [Contributing](https://github.com/com-pas/contributing/blob/master/CONTRIBUTING.md).
 - (3): Replace the `<insert project key>` with the project key you copied.